JAlcocerT/JAlcocerT/content/blog/biz-news-websites.md

 > **MIT** | A news website built with Astro

+> > I Also wondered about this theme for cycling posts https://lenpaul.github.io/Millennial/

-Which is some kind of theme that very interesting people would use to tell you a life story: https://www.cyclingabout.com/
+Which is some kind of theme that very interesting people would use to tell you a life story: `https://www.cyclingabout.com/`